rmariano/vim-config/README.md

  * Mapping `<tab>` to `<Esc>` for faster access.
- * PEP-8 general rules of text: automatically handling spaces instead of tabs, proper indentation, wrap text to 79 columns, margin set at col 80 (toggle-able), etc.
+ * PEP-8 general rules of text: automatically handling spaces instead of tabs, proper indentation, wrap text to 79 columns, margin set at col 99 (toggle-able), etc.
+   * autoindent & smartindent
  * `<F2>` for toggling spell check.
  * ``<leader>`` +  ``nh`` as a shortcut for ``:nohlsearch``
  * `<leader>` + `p` is mapped to toggle paste mode, with the label indicating